plabon-asad/bee-movie/README.md

 3. The list of characters should display a tooltip when a list item is hovered
 4. The tooltip should show the character's bio pulled from the SWAPI endpoint for people

-## Development server
+## How to run project

+1. Clone this project
+2. Go to project directory by terminal `cd directory_of_project/bee-movie`
+3. Put command by terminal `npm install`
-Run `ng serve` for a dev server.
+4. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding